anthony-tuininga/cx_Logging/doc/module.rst

 Starting Logging
 ----------------

-.. function:: StartLogging(fileName, level, [maxFiles, maxFileSize, prefix])
+.. function:: StartLogging(fileName, level, maxFiles = 1, maxFileSize = 1048576, prefix = "%t", reuse = True, rotate = True)

    Start logging to the specified file at the specified level.

-.. function:: StartLoggingForThread(fileName, level, [maxFiles, maxFileSize, prefix])
+.. function:: StartLoggingForThread(fileName, level, maxFiles = 1, maxFileSize = 1048576, prefix = "%t", reuse = True, rotate = True)

    Start logging to the specified file at the specified level, but only for the current Python thread.